Chase Sapphire Reserve® vs. American Express® Gold Card: Which is Best?

 *(Eligibility and Benefit level varies by Card.
 Terms, Conditions, and Limitations Apply.
 Please visit americanexpress.com/benefitsguide for more details.
 Underwritten by Amex Assurance Company.)

+It depends.
 For frequent travelers, the Sapphire Reserve is a better option because of its Priority Pass airport lounge access and better travel protections.

 For less frequent travelers, the Amex Gold’s dining and Uber Cash credits may be more useful.